Exploiting Translational Symmetry for Quantum Computing with Squeezed Cat Qubits: Autonomous error-correction for squeezed cat code

-Once the dissipator necessary for stabilizing the squeezed cat state is identified, we can construct a circuit that realizes the dissipation with an ancillary qubit by following a similar procedure to that utilized in Ref.~\cite{Royer2020}.
+Once the dissipator necessary for stabilizing the SC state is identified, we can construct a circuit that realizes the dissipation with an ancillary qubit by following a similar procedure to that utilized in Ref.~\cite{Royer2020}.

 To induce the dissipation $\calD[\h d_\Delta]$ on the bosonic system, let the system interact with the environmental bosonic modes with interaction Hamiltonian described by \e{ \h H_{\rm int}(t)=\sqrt\Gamma (\h d_\Delta \h b_t^\dagger + \h d_\Delta^\dagger \h b_t). } Here, $\h b_t$ is the bosonic annihilation operator satisfying $[\h b_t, \h b_{t'}^\dagger]=\delta(t-t')$.
 The state of the environment is set to be the vacuum, satisfying $\braket{\h b_t^\dagger \h b_t}=0$.